k7f/ascesis/README.md

 ### Single arrow

-The simplest _fat rule_ defines a single arrow.
-Such a rule, `a => b`, is in the body of the `Arrow` structure defined below.
+The simplest _fat structural rule_ defines a single arrow, for example, `a => b`, as in the body of the `Arrow` structure defined below.
 An instance of the `Arrow` structure is created in the body of the `Main` structure definition.

 ```rust
 ces Arrow { a => b }